ConsultingMD/blog/source/_posts/2015-01-16-on-the-importance-of-exploration.markdown

 For smaller movements, however, there are so many possibilities of cursor movement that it's impossible to not have to use the arrow keys or a cumbersome equivalent.
 I don't like the arrow keys, and I don't like you if you use them (just kidding).
 The world beyond arrow keys is wonderful.
 If you've ever wondered why someone would bother learning something as arcane as VIM, one of the main reasons is that it provides so many efficient ways to make local-level cursor movements.
 There are so many that it's literally impossible to know about them all, and you sometimes find yourself rediscovering them without being aware of having known them before, but yet also having a stirring in your deep memory of something old and familiar like events from a past life.

 Searching for small movements is then possible too.
 EasyMotion is a plugin that lets you jump to any visible character in three keystrokes.
-(EasyMotion: VIM - https://github.com/Lokaltog/vim-easymotion, Emacs - http://www.emacswiki.org/emacs/AceJump, Sublime - https://github.com/tednaleid/sublime-EasyMotion)
+(EasyMotion: <a href="https://github.com/Lokaltog/vim-easymotion" target="_blank">VIM</a>, <a href="http://www.emacswiki.org/emacs/AceJump" target="_blank">Emacs</a>, <a href="https://github.com/tednaleid/sublime-EasyMotion" target="_blank">Sublime</a>)

 Press the EasyMotion activation key, my my case `s`: